DeSantis says US shouldn’t take in Palestinian refugees from Gaza because they’re ‘all antisemitic’

 The United Nations, aid groups and Israeli human rights groups have beseeched Israel to allow water and emergency deliveries of fuel to flow into the Gaza Strip.
 Medics in the region are warning that thousands could die as hospitals run low on fuel and other basic supplies, and desperate Palestinians are trying to escape northern Gaza before a potentisal Israeli ground campaign.

-The war has already claimed more than 3,600 lives.
+The latest Israel-Hamas war has already claimed more than 3,600 lives.

 DeSantis’ comments underscored how the Florida governor is embracing hard-right rhetoric as he tries to gain ground on former President Donald Trump, the GOP front-runner for the 2024 presidential nomination.